Skip to main content

 Is the description appropriately sized, front-loaded, and free of redundancy?

-The description is well-structured with clear sections (USE WHEN, DO NOT USE, SIDE EFFECTS, RETURNS).
-Every sentence adds value without redundancy, making it efficient and front-loaded.
+The description is well-structured with clear sections (overview, USE WHEN, DO NOT USE, SIDE EFFECTS, RETURNS).
+Each sentence is informative and concise, with no redundant or wasted words.

 Shorter descriptions cost fewer tokens and are easier for agents to parse.
 Every sentence should earn its place.